osalpekar/apartment-rental-system/README.md

 1. ip_address:3000/app/psql/users - read/write to postgres database instance
 1. ip_address:3000/app/mysql/users - read/write to mySQL database instance
 1. ip_address:3000/app/users - welcome message for the app
+1. ip_address:3000/app/elastic/count - count of items in elastic index

 Use Apache JMeter for load testing using the endpoints defined above.
-The first 2 endpoints have GET and POST requests defined whereas the last one only has a GET request.
+The first 2 endpoints have GET and POST requests defined whereas the last two only have a GET request.